Corallo/WriteUp/OpenTheFlag WriteUp.md

 ![AltText](https://i.gyazo.com/fa11cafb82928a534247374dbb78b3d8.png)

 The red one, move into edi and ecx two elements of the stack.

 The yellow one, mov ebx into the memory address of edi.

 So we need something more, we can't just use those 2 gadgets, to write what we want. (since we can't control ebx right now).

-So, we could do a deeper search to see if we find how to fix this problem With ROPgadget, we can see all the possible gadgets, and filter them with a grep:
+We need to do a deeper search to see if we find how to fix this problem With ROPgadget, we can see all the possible gadgets, and filter them with a grep:

 ![AltText](https://i.gyazo.com/8bf6e2b70c0f48b401ff4d88814d94ed.png)